 1. Samsung Bar Plus

 The Samsung Bar Plus is unlike any USB flash drive you may have used or owned.
-Featuring an all-metal casing, the Bar Plus is a USB 3.1 flash drive capable of up to 300MB/s transfer speeds for the 128GB and 256GB versions.
+It features an all-metal casing, and the Bar Plus is a USB 3.1 flash drive capable of up to 300MB/s transfer speeds for the 128GB and 256GB versions.
 Transfer speeds lower to 200MB/s for the 32GB and 64GB versions, but that’s still fast for a flash drive.

 Better yet, the Bar Plus is surprisingly rugged.
 It can survive up to 72 hours in seawater and is supposedly shock-proof, temperature-proof, magnet-proof, and X-ray-proof.
 That means you won’t have to worry about the Bar Plus tossing and turning in your bag.